 More info on "direct access" here: http://support.gizmopowered.net/index.php?/Knowledgebase/Article/View/115/15/deployment---direct-access-explained

-*If you want to use the deployment profile for manual deployment (Deployment Tab) the files must be accessible BY THE MANAGER(uncheck DIRECT ACCESS).
-This means that the source path must be relative to the MANAGER you are deploying from.
+*If you want to use the deployment profile for manual deployment (Deployment Tab) the files must be accessible BY THE MANAGER (DIRECT ACCESS option is ignored).
+This means that the source path must be relative to the MANAGER you are are performing the deployment.